 From formal presentations to casual mealtime conversations, we encourage as much of the camp to be held in English.
 That is one reason we call the American students “teaching assistants,” or TAs.
 Typically, 2 TAs co-lead a group of 6-8 Taiwanese students.
 The camp program consists of presentations from faculty and students, both American and Taiwanese, on various topics relating to the goals of the camp (see previous camp programs here).
 The camp program also includes small group discussions to build up communication and critical thinking skills.
 Creative group activities as well as sharing meals and dorm rooms enhance learning experiences and further strengthen the cross-cultural relationships.
 Extra activities during the camp include faith-based programming such as worship nights and testimony sharing, sports events, and field trips around northern Taiwan.
 We have seen that after the end of the camp, our friendships continue to grow and flourish over the years.

 The MSCE Summer Camp is associated with Luke Christian Medical Missions in the San Francisco Bay Area and MacKay Medical College in Taipei, Taiwan.
-For 2017, the location is Mackay Medical College and the planned dates for the camp are Sunday, July 9, to Sunday, July 16.
-The US team will meet at the campus starting on Saturday, July 8th.
+For 2019, the location is Mackay Medical College and the planned dates for the camp are Sunday, July 7, to Sunday, July 14.
 Following the camp, we have an optional service learning trip.
-This year, we plan to join with Taiwan Christian Medical Association (TCMA) in their work with villages in central Taiwan’s Alishan area.
-The dates for this second week of activities are Monday July 17 to Saturday July 22.
+This year’s location is Heng-chhun, southern Taiwan, in the week of the 14th.